-- Member of the Canadian Migration Monitoring Network (CMMN)
+- A Member of the Canadian Migration Monitoring Network (CMMN)

-- Caretaker for the globally significant Prince Edward County South Shore Important Bird Area
+- The Caretaker for the globally significant Prince Edward County South Shore Important Bird Area

 The Observatory is open to the public. ( click here for Fall Banding times, or Spring Banding times, or Maps/Directions)

-PEPtBO is committed to increasing the appreciation, knowledge and understanding of birds by collecting data through spring and fall banding programs, a daily census and observations.
-We strive to promote informed decision-making in the area of environmental conservation and to provide the community with opportunities to support and engage in the conservation of bird populations and habitats.
+PEPtBO is committed to increasing the appreciation, knowledge and understanding of birds by collecting data through spring and fall banding programs, a daily census, observation surveys and research projects.
+We strive to provide the community with opportunities to support and engage in the conservation of bird populations and habitats.